mariefherv/repository-name/README.md

 # repository-name
 Description for repository.
 I am editing the README file.
-Adding some mroe details about the project description.
+Adding some more details about the project description.